 Applicants who apply for studies in the field of Social Services and Health must consider whether their health condition enables their successful practical studies and work placement.

-Health requirements consider all applicants to bachelor’s and master’s degrees.
+Health requirements consider all applicants to bachelor’s degrees.

 Those applying to the field must take into consideration that